philosowaffle/docgraf/vNextReleaseNotes.md

 ## Features

 * Check for new version on startup
+* Sample Grafana Dashboard provided in Repo

 ## Fixes

-* Memory Link from Tempo traces
+* Memory leak from Tempo traces

 ## Changes

 * Refactor
 * Version bumps
 * Config: `Prometheus` section renamed to `Metrics`
+* Updates to docs site